-If the rear axle is submerged in water, the rear axle lubricant should be checked and changed, if necessary.
-The rear axle is filled with a synthetic lubricant and does not normally require a lubricant change for the life of the vehicle.
-Rear axle lubricant quantities should not need to be checked unless a leak is suspected.
+Replace rear axle lubricant any time the axle has been submerged in water.
+The rear axle does not normally require a lubricant change for the life of the vehicle.
+Rear axle lubricant quantities are not to be checked or changed unless a leak is suspected or repair is required.